sbaldrich/sbaldrich.github.io/_posts/blog/2016-05-22-exploratory-analysis-of-a-twitter-archive.md

 ![chars-per-tweet](/figs/2016-05-22-exploratory-analysis-shitty-tweets/9-chars-per-tweet.png)

 Woah, nice!
 I seem to be more likely to use few characters or go all the way in with 140.
-There are some weird tweets with more than 140 characters but it turns out that the extra ones are from special characters (`\n`, `&gt` and the like).
+There are some weird tweets with more than 140 characters but it turns out that the extra ones are from special characters (`\n`, `&gt;` and the like).
 Also, I don't remember using so little characters (less than ten):

 <blockquote class="twitter-tweet" data-lang="en"><p lang="in" dir="ltr">Caramba.</p>&mdash; El gato. (@elgatoninja) <a href="https://twitter.com/elgatoninja/status/672253597904687104">December 3, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>